radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 ## Deploy on Linux

-To deploy the secure data connector client on a Linux system, first unzip the *sdc-linux.zip* file into a directory on the client system.
+To deploy the secure data connector client on a Linux system, first unzip the *sdc-linux-<`version`>.zip* file into a directory on the client system.
 Next, locate the following files:

 - *appsettings.Production.json*
-- *RadiantLogic.OnPremisesAgentClient.Agent.exe*
+- *RadiantLogic.OnPremisesAgentClient.Agent*

 Open the *appsettings.Production.json* file using an editor and locate the `"AgentToken"` field.
 Enter the token copied from the *Data Connector Registration* dialog in Env Ops Center into the `"AgentToken"` field.